wandb/docs/docs/tutorials/minikube_gpu.md

 # Spin up a single node GPU cluster with Minikube

-Setup W&B Launch on a Minikube cluster that can schedule and run GPU workloads.
+Set up W&B Launch on a Minikube cluster that can schedule and run GPU workloads.

 :::info
-This tutorial is intended to guide users with direct access to a machine with multiple GPU, i.e. not renting a cloud machine per hour.
+This tutorial is intended to guide users with direct access to a machine with multiple GPU.
+In other words, this tutorial is not intended for users who rent a cloud machine per hour.

-If you are aiming to setup a Minikube cluster on a cloud machine, we recommend you create a Kubernetes cluster with GPU support using your cloud provider’s tools.
-AWS, GCP, Azure, Coreweave, and others all have tools to create Kubernetes clusters with GPU support.
+If you want to setup a Minikube cluster on a cloud machine, we recommend you create a Kubernetes cluster with GPU support using your cloud provider’s tools.
+AWS, GCP, Azure, Coreweave, and other cloud providers have tools to create Kubernetes clusters with GPU support.

-If you are planning to set up a Minikube cluster for GPU scheduling on a machine with a single GPU, we would recommend you use our [Docker queue](/guides/launch/setup-launch-docker) instead.
+If you want to set up a Minikube cluster for GPU scheduling on a machine with a single GPU, we would recommend you use a Launch [Docker queue](/guides/launch/setup-launch-docker) instead.
 You can still follow the tutorial for fun, but the GPU scheduling will not be very useful.

 :::

 ## Background

-If you are using Docker queues for workloads running on a single host, there is a compelling reason to use a Kubernetes queue with an agent connected to a local Kubernetes cluster instead: GPU scheduling.
+If you use Docker queues for workloads running on a single host, there is a compelling reason to use a Kubernetes queue with an agent connected to a local Kubernetes cluster instead: GPU scheduling.
 Docker queues control how the job is run through `docker run` arguments, which only allow requesting specific GPU on the host or `all` which severely limits the efficiency of parallel workloads.
 Kubernetes allows you to specify a number of desired GPU and then takes care of the scheduling.

-The [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) has made it easy to run GPU-enabled workflows on Docker, but setting up a local Kubernetes cluster with GPU scheduling can take considerable time and effort, until recently.
-Minikube, one of the most popular tools for running single node Kubernetes clusters, recently released [support for GPU scheduling](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/) 🎉 making it very straightforward to spin up a single node Kubernetes cluster with multiple GPU- precisely what we will do in this tutorial.
+The [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) makes it easy to run GPU-enabled workflows on Docker.
+Before, setting up a local Kubernetes cluster with GPU scheduling could take considerable time and effort.
+Minikube, one of the most popular tools for running single node Kubernetes clusters, released [support for GPU scheduling](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/) 🎉.
+Support for GPU scheduling makes it easy to spin up a single node Kubernetes cluster with multiple GPU- precisely what we will do in this tutorial.

 ## Prerequisites

 Before getting started, you will need:

-1. A Weights & Biases account.
+1. A W&B account.
 2. Linux machine with the following installed and running:
    1. Docker runtime
    2. Drivers for any GPU you want to use
    3. Nvidia container toolkit

-When creating this tutorial, we used an `n1-standard-16` Google Cloud Compute Engine instance with 4 Nvidia Tesla T4 GPU connected.
+When we created this tutorial, we used an `n1-standard-16` Google Cloud Compute Engine instance with 4 NVIDIA Tesla T4 GPU connected.

-## Create a queue for our jobs
+## Create a queue for launch jobs

-The first thing we will need to do is create a launch queue for our jobs.
-Head to [wandb.ai/launch](https://wandb.ai/launch) (or <your-wandb-url\>/launch if you are using a private W&B server) and in the top right corner of your screen, hit the blue **Create a queue** button.
+First, create a launch queue for our launch jobs.

+1. Navigate to [wandb.ai/launch](https://wandb.ai/launch) (or `<your-wandb-url>/launch` if you use a private W&B server).
+2. In the top right corner of your screen, click the blue **Create a queue** button.
 A queue creation drawer will slide out from the right side of your screen.
-Select an entity, enter a name, and select **Kubernetes** as the type for your queue.
+3. Select an entity, enter a name, and select **Kubernetes** as the type for your queue.

-The **Config** section of the drawer is where we will enter a [Kubernetes job specification](https://kubernetes.io/docs/concepts/workloads/controllers/job/) for our queue.
+4. The **Config** section of the drawer is where you will enter a [Kubernetes job specification](https://kubernetes.io/docs/concepts/workloads/controllers/job/) for the launch queue.
 Any runs launched from this queue will be created using this job specification, so you can modify this configuration as needed to customize your jobs.
-For more information, please refer to our [guide on setting up launch on Kubernetes](/guides/launch/setup-launch-kubernetes.md) and our [advanced queue setup guide](Feel free to copy and paste the sample config below as YAML or JSON:
+For this tutorial, you can copy and paste the sample config below in your queue config as YAML or JSON:

 <Tabs
 defaultValue="yaml"